pkgw/daschlab/docs/index.rst

 daschlab: The DASCH Data Analysis Package
 =========================================

-daschlab_ is a Python package that assists with astrophysical analysis of data from DASCH_, the effort to scan Harvard College Observatory’s collection of `astronomical glass plates`_.
-This irreplaceable resource provides a means for systematic study of the sky on 100-year time scales.
+daschlab_ is a Python package that assists with the retrieval and astrophysical analysis of data from DASCH_, the project to scan Harvard College Observatory’s collection of `astronomical glass plates`_. *daschlab* provides access to hundreds of terabytes of scientific data documenting the history of the entire night sky over the years ~1880–1990.

 .. _daschlab: https://daschlab.readthedocs.io/
 .. _DASCH: https://dasch.cfa.harvard.edu/